We are currently on hiatus and the podcast is CLOSED to submissions.

 Explore the expanding universe of indie books.
 Find your next read or learn the ins and outs of indie publishing with Emma G. Rose and Shelley Shearer.

 Emma G. Rose is the owner of Imperative Press Books, a publishing house that amplifies niche voices.
-She is also the author of contemporary fantasy and works of mythological weirdness, including Nothing’s Ever Lost, Near-Life Experience, and *soon* Assembling Ella (July 2021).
+She is also the author of contemporary fantasy and works of mythological weirdness, including Nothing’s Ever Lost, Near-Life Experience, Assembling Ella, and On the Bank of Oblivion.

 Shelley Shearer is a writer of cozy mysteries and urban fantasy.
 Look for her first novel, Menace at Meeple Manor, soon.
 It’s the first in the Board Game Cafe Mysteries series.
 In the meantime, read her work in the Black Market Anthology.